Alfred E. Neuman: Neuman's famous motto is the intellectually incurious "What, me worry?" This was changed for one issue to "Yes, me worry!" after the Three Mile Island accident in 1979. On the cover of current printings of the paperback The Ides of Mad, as rendered by long-time cover artist Norman Mingo, Neuman is portrayed as a Roman bust with his catchphrase engraved on the base, translated into Dog LatinQuid, Me Anxius Sum?Mad magazine

 The character was also shown on page 7 of Mad #24 as "Melvin Coznowski" and on page 63 as "Melvin Sturdley".
 In later issues he appeared as "Melvin Cowsnofsky" or "Mel Haney".
-In Mad #25, the face and name were shown together on separate pages as both Neuman and Mel Haney.
+In Mad #25, the face and name are shown together on separate pages, as are Neuman and Mel Haney.
 The crowded cover shot on Mad #27 marked Neuman's first color appearance.

-Mad cover image
+Mad #24 had two appearances by a different Alfred E. Neuman, portrayed as a little man in a traditional morning suit, with a mustache, slicked-over hair, and spectacles.

-When Al Feldstein took over as Mad's editor in 1956, he seized upon the face:
+Al Feldstein took over as Mad's editor in 1956, and he seized upon the face:

-Mingo's defining portrait was used on the cover of Mad #30 in late 1956 as a supposed write-in candidate for the Presidency, and fixed his identity and appearance into the version that has been used ever since.
-In November 2008, Mingo's original cover art featuring this first official portrait of Neuman sold at auction for $203,150.
-Mingo painted seven more Neuman covers through 1957, and later returned to become the magazine's signature cover artist throughout the 1960s and 1970s.
-Mingo produced 97 Mad covers in total, and also illustrated dozens of additional cover images for Mads many reprint Specials and its line of paperbacks.
+Mingo's defining portrait was used on the cover of Mad #30 in late 1956 as a supposed write-in candidate for the presidency, and it fixed his identity and appearance into the version that has been used ever since.
+In November 2008, Mingo's original cover art sold at auction for $203,150.
+Mingo painted seven more Neuman covers through 1957 and became the magazine's signature cover artist throughout the 1960s and 1970s.
+He produced 97 Mad covers in total and illustrated dozens of additional cover images for Mad's many reprint Specials and its line of paperbacks.

 During Mingo's absence, Frank Kelly Freas rendered Neuman for Mad from 1958 to 1962.
 Mingo's total surpassed Freas' in 1965, and his leading status endured until 2016, when current contributor Mark Fredrickson became the most prolific Mad cover artist with his 98th cover.

-Neuman-free covers

 Neuman has appeared in one form or another on the cover of nearly every issue of Mad and its spinoffs since that issue and continuing to the present day, with a small handful of exceptions.
 Two such departures were Mad #233 (September 1982) which replaced Neuman's image with that of Pac-Man, and Mad #195 (December 1977) which instead featured the message "Pssst!
 Keep This Issue Out of the Hands of Your Parents!
 (Make 'Em Buy Their Own Copy!)".
 Even when Neuman is not part of the cover gag, or when the cover is entirely text-based, his disembodied head generally appears in miniature form.
 The most notorious Neuman-free cover was #166 (April 1974), which featured a human hand giving the profane "middle finger" gesture while declaring Mad to be "The Number One Ecch Magazine".
 Some newsstands that normally carried Mad chose not to display or sell this issue.

-Conversely, the two covers that featured Neuman the most times were #502 (January 2010), and #400 (December 2000). #502 featured a human hand giving the "thumbs down" signal, while wearing a silver-spangled glove in the style of singer Michael Jackson.
-Each individual spangle, more than 300 in all, was a tiny Alfred E. Neuman face.
-The cover of issue #400 was a photomosaic of Neuman's face, composed of more than 2,700 images of previous Mad covers.